 1a.
-The AF invokes the Nnef_PDTQNegotiation_Create Request (ASP Identifier, Number of UEs, the list of Desired time windows, QoS reference or individual QoS parameters, and optionally the alternative QoS parameters, Network Area Information, Request for notification, Alternative Service Requirements).
+The AF invokes the Nnef_PDTQPolicyNegotiation_Create Request (ASP Identifier, Number of UEs, list of Desired time windows, QoS Reference or individual QoS parameters, Alternative Service Requirements (optional), Network Area Information, Request for notification).
 The Request for notification is an indication that PDTQ warning notification can be sent to the AF.
-Note that, only Network Area Information is to be used for the PDTQ negotiation.

-NOTE: Based on AF's internal logic (policy). the AF may determine the Minimum Guaranteed QoS requirements based on the UEs who are to be participated in the PDTQ transfer window and the network input data and the group application data transfer trigger conditions.
+NOTE: Based on AF's internal logic (policy), the AF may determine the minimum QoS requirements based on the UEs who are expected to participate in the PDTQ transfer window and the network input data and the group application data transfer trigger conditions.